 Understanding the nature of dreams enables us to see opportunities within problems.
 What is the ‘dream’ of Planet Earth?-Anthony Colombo

 We discussed how to spark dialogue about the ways that people perceive climate change and hurricanes.
-Environmentalists might infer that hurricanes are nature’s way of punishing us humans, like bad little kids, for too much carbon emissions.
+Environmentalists might infer that hurricanes are nature’s way of punishing us humans, like bad little kids, for creating too much carbon emissions in our atmosphere.
 What if we reframed it to consider that hurricanes are nature’s way to cool the oceans and planet to support us so that all of life can continue to thrive?

-There is scientific data to support this so we worded it into a meme and to our surprise it was shared 1,500 times in the first 24 hours!
-It is a complex issue and our objective wasn’t to simplify absolute science, but to spark a dialogue about the ways that we perceive hurricanes.
-The comment thread was invigorating, you will learn a lot if you read through it.
+There is scientific data to support this so we worded it into a meme for social media and to our surprise it was shared 1,500 times in the first 24 hours!
+It is a complex issue and our objective wasn’t to simplify the science but to spark a dialogue about the ways that we perceive hurricanes.
+The comment thread was invigorating.
+You will learn a lot if you read through it.
 We discovered much better ways to word the concept, and were able to co-evolve shared beliefs by challenging each other to change the way we see what is happening in our world.
 Social media allows us to all participate in virtual think-tanks.